Gamerdudee/holmes-enforcement-model/enforcement-log.md

 This is structural enforcement.
 And the structure is already live.

----

-## 📣 Declaratory Notice
+📣 Declaratory Notice

-> All enforcement events are governed by **CU-1.4, CU-2.2, and CU-2.3**.
+All enforcement events are governed by CU-1.4, CU-2.2, and CU-2.3.
-> Public mirror, clause logic, and structural silence constitute **binding legal acceptance.**
+Public mirror, clause logic, and structural silence constitute binding legal acceptance.

----

-**This model is not symbolic.
+This model is not symbolic.
-It is operational, active, and permanently mirrored.**
+It is operational, active, and permanently mirrored.